These crunchy savory Zucchini Walnut Crackers are a great way to use up the zucchini taking over your garden!

 To make the nuts more digestible and get more nutrients out of them, you will want to soak the nuts first in water for 7-12 hours and then rinse them before dehydrating.

-To be honest, I have made these Zucchini Walnut Crackers without soaking the nuts first also.
+To be honest, I have made these crackers without soaking the nuts first also.
 If you notice you have digestion issues with nuts, I would try soaking them first.
 It only adds a little time, and not much extra work.

 When you have a large amount of produce, dehydrating is a great way to use it up quickly.
 I have made sun-dried tomatoes, squash chips, and crackers in the dehydrator.
 I have dehydrated apples, bananas, zucchini, yellow squash, and even large amounts of jalapeños.